Table of Contents

 Tagar is bitter, pungent, sweet, astringent- hot- pungent in energetics.
-It reduces Vata and Kapha.
-It mainly works on nerves, plasma and muscles.
-The intake of Tagar, affects respiratory, digestive and nervous system.
-It has nervine and sedative effect on brain.
+It reduces Vata, and Kapha.
+It mainly works on the nerves, plasma, and muscles.
+The intake of Tagar, affects respiratory, digestive, and nervous system.
+It has nervine, and sedative effect on the brain.
 It is indicated mainly in Apasmara (apa = loss of; smara = consciousnes; Epilepsy), Unmada (insanity), and Shiro roga (disease of the head).

-- Rasa (taste on tongue) रस: Kasaya (Astringent), Katu (Pungent), Tikta (Bitter)
+- Rasa (taste on the tongue) रस: Kasaya (Astringent), Katu (Pungent), Tikta (Bitter)